My First Rehearsal of the year – broken down!

 - I begin teaching a round or an exercise by rote through call and response in an effort to engage all students, making eye contact around the room.
 As we repeat the exercise I draw their attention to different things: we may focus solely on body alignment, and then on breath support, followed by vowel shapes, and finally consonants.
 The choir will sing in unison as we ensure we have a solid understanding of the simple round/exercise.

-- I play a chord on the piano for them to stand and thank them for remembering to go into Level 1 position.
+- I play a chord for them to stand and thank them for remembering to go into Level 1 position.
 I remind them of the proper body alignment.
 We sing the same round/exercise in unison again, and begin breaking into 2 parts, then 3, then 4.

 - About 2 minutes before the end of the period, I ask them to sit level 3.
-I remind them how they are expected to enter the room for the next rehearsal, that they will be sitting in the same assigned seat with their non-choir belongings placed under the seat, handbook on their lap, and ready to sing at the bell.
+I remind them how they are expected to enter the room for the next rehearsal.
+I share that they will be sitting in the same assigned seat the following day.
+Additionally, should place non-choir belongings placed under the seat, handbook on their lap, and ready to sing at the bell.
 I then remind them that I will dismiss them at the bell and thank them for a wonderful first rehearsal.
 At the bell I say “have a great day!”

 - I smile at every student as they leave.